nawabahmadreshi/documentation/overviews/link_configuration.md

 - **duration**: Lets you control the fingerprinting match timeout (the time that a click will wait for an app open to match) also known as attribution window.
 Default is 2 hours.

 ### Advanced control parameters

-- **$query_param_passthrough**: Set value to 'true' so make sure that any query parameters appended to the Branch link will pass through to the redirect endpoint.
-Default is off.

 - **$always_deeplink**: A value to indicate if we should try to open up the app on mobile link click.
 Default is set to 'true'.